 2. I'll do whatever task

-Sure, you need a job; however, interviews aren’t the time to let your despair show.
-Employers want to know that you are enthusiastic about the work they are considering hiring you to do.
-If you would like to express that you’re receptive to various sorts of work, you may say, I really like working in, but I am quite versatile and I enjoy learning new things.
-I am open to exploring different functions instead of saying you’ll just do anything.
+Sure, you need a job; however, interviews aren't the time to show your despair.
+Employers want to know that you are enthusiastic about the work they are considered to hire you.
+If you would like to express that you're receptive to various sorts of work, you may say, I really like working in, but I am quite versatile and I enjoy learning new things.
+I am open to exploring different functions instead of saying I'll just do anything.

 3. My last boss/colleague was so dreadful